randruc/Lazuli/doc/MemoryLayout.md

 and share the same .text, .data, and .bss sections.

-We explain here how these sections are loaded into ROM and how the RAM is subdivised according to the sections needed at runtime.
+We explain here how these sections are loaded into ROM and how the RAM is subdivided according to the sections needed at runtime.

 ### ROM: